SkyrilHD/HP-8x70W-Hackintosh/README.md

 There are two ways for installation:

-1. If you have a working macOS install, download the Installer from the App Store and make a bootable Installer with `createinstallmedia` by using this command in Terminal:
+1. If you have a working macOS install, download the Installer from the App Store and create a bootable Installer with `createinstallmedia` by using the following command in Terminal:

+    - **Catalina**: `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`

-    **Big Sur**: `sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`
+    - **Big Sur**: `sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`

-    **Monterey**: `sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`
+    - **Monterey**: `sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`

+    - **Sonoma**: `sudo /Applications/Install\ macOS\ Sonoma.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`

 2. If you are using Windows, use [macrecovery.py](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) from the offical [OpenCore release package](https://github.com/acidanthera/OpenCorePkg/releases/).
 Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) to understand how it works.

-After you have created a bootable Installer, copy the EFI folder to the EFI partition and install as usual.
-After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.
+After creating a bootable Installer, copy the EFI folder to the EFI partition and proceed with the installation.
+After completing the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

 ## Generating your own serial and Editing ROM

-Use GenSMBIOS (https://github.com/corpnewt/GenSMBIOS) to generate a serial for MacBookPro9,1 or 10,1
+Use GenSMBIOS (https://github.com/corpnewt/GenSMBIOS) to generate a serial for MacBookPro10,1.

-use PlistEdit Pro or any decent plist editor to manually enter the details in the following sections of the config (as shown in the video): (SystemSerialNumber, MLB, and UUID)
+Use PlistEdit Pro or any decent plist editor to manually enter the details in the following sections of the config (as shown in the video): (SystemSerialNumber, MLB, and UUID)

 https://user-images.githubusercontent.com/59102649/116117179-3ea51200-a6bc-11eb-8a18-a03f7bb5bf1d.mp4

-You should also put in your ethernet adapter's MAC address into the ROM section.
+Additionally, put your ethernet adapter's MAC address into the ROM section.

 ## WiFi

-If you have the stock HP BCM943224HMS or a card based on the BCM94352HMB wifi chip, they will work out of the box, no need to do anything here.
+If you have the stock HP BCM943224HMS or a card based on the BCM94352HMB wifi chip, they will work out of the box, and there is no need to do anything here.

-Intel WiFi users will need remove AirportBrcmFixup.kext, replace it with [Airportitlwm](https://github.com/OpenIntelWireless/itlwm/releases) and do an OC snapshot with ProperTree to get WiFi working.
+Intel WiFi users will need to remove AirportBrcmFixup.kext, replace it with [Airportitlwm](https://github.com/OpenIntelWireless/itlwm/releases) and do an OC snapshot with ProperTree to get WiFi working.
 If you want the full macOS experience with AirDrop, Handoff and all of that, replace the Intel WiFi card with a supported Broadcom one.

 Recommended WiFi cards: Azureware AW-CE123H, Dell DW1550